CALIFORNIA LEGISLATIVE BLACK CAUCUS BYLAWS

 VOTING

-Each Member has the right to cast one vote.
-Absentee voting of members may be allowed subject to prior notice to the membership at least three days before the actual vote is to take place.
+Each member has the right to cast one vote on an item.
+Absentee voting of members shall be allowed subject to notice in writing to the Chair at least 10 minutes before a duly scheduled vote is to take place.
 An absentee vote shall be cast in writing and limited to specific items included in the latest published agenda.
 No member may substitute or authorize another member or staff person to exercise their vote by proxy.
-All Caucus matters requiring a vote shall be passed by a majority of those present and voting unless otherwise specified by these bylaws.
+All Caucus matters requiring a vote shall be passed by a majority of the Caucus unless otherwise specified by these by-laws.

 SPONSORSHIPS, ENDORSEMENT AND/OR SUPPORT

-Only members in good standing may make recommendations for sponsorships, co sponsorships, endorsements, support of individuals, events, activities by and/or on behalf of the CLBC.
+Only current members may make recommendations for sponsorships, co-sponsorships, endorsements, support of individuals, events, activities by and/or on behalf of the CLBC.
 These recommendations shall be considered and approved by the members of the Caucus during a regularly scheduled meeting, unless a special meeting or emergency meeting is called by the Chair or by a majority of the Caucus.

-All recommendations for the endorsement of candidates for local, state, and federal elections shall be considered and voted upon by the members of the Caucus during a regularly scheduled meeting, unless a special or emergency meeting is called by the Chair and Vice Chair or by a majority of the Caucus in good standing.
-A candidate endorsement must receive a two-thirds vote by the Caucus before an official endorsement is granted and shall follow a procedure to be proposed by the Chair and ratified by majority vote of the Caucus prior to endorsement.
+All recommendations for the endorsement of candidates for local, state, and federal elections shall be considered and voted upon by the members of the Caucus during a regularly scheduled meeting, unless a special or emergency meeting is called by the Chair or by a majority of the Caucus.
+A candidate endorsement must receive a majority vote by the Caucus before an official endorsement is granted and shall follow a procedure to be proposed by the Chair and ratified by majority vote of the Caucus prior to endorsement.

-1. No CLBC Member shall perform any campaign or general fundraising on behalf or in the name of the California Legislative Black Caucus without approval of a majority of the Caucus members.
+1. No CLBC Member shall perform any campaign or general fundraising on behalf or in the name of the California Legislative Black Caucus without approval of the Chair or the majority of the Caucus members.

 ARTICLE IX